-Here, tattoos were believed to be barbaric, and so having tattoos was a stigmatised practice.
+In ancient China, tattoos were believed to be barbaric, so having tattoos was a stigmatized practice.
 Despite this, tattoos have been found on mummies in Asia dating back to 2100 BC to 550 BC.

-It is believed that as punishment for criminal acts, criminals would be branded with a tattoo on their face.
-This was to warn others that they were an unsavoury character that could not be trusted.
+It is believed that as punishment for criminal acts, criminals would be branded with a tattoo on their faces.
+This was to warn others that they were an unsavory character that could not be trusted.
 Ancient Chinese literature refers to bandits and folk heroes having tattoos.

 The tattooing tools was made from boar and shark’s teeth.
 There were often ceremonies where a new chief was tattooed to mark their ascension to the role.
 If someone were unable to bear the pain of the process though, they would bear the brand of shame.

-In ancient Egypt, experts are of the opinion that tattooing was only done as a procedure on women.
+Experts agree that in ancient Egypt, tattooing was mostly done as a procedure on women.
 This is thanks to the little evidence of ancient Egyptian male bodies with tattoos.
 On the other hand, the mummified remains of women were often found with tattoos.

 What’s interesting is that the act of tattooing may have gone through development as a medical practice.
 Examination of female mummies, such as the priestess Hathor, show tattoos that may have been used as treatment for pelvic peritonitis.

 Tattoos in Ancient Greece and Rome were again used as a punishment, as criminals were branded with marks to make them stand out from society.